DennisHeimbigner/netcdf-c/docs/filters.md

 The mechanism provided to address these issues is similar to that taken by HDF5.
 A shared library must exist that has certain well-defined entry points that allow the NCZarr code to determine information about a Codec.
 The shared library exports a well-known function name to access Codec information and relate it to a corresponding HDF5 implementation,

+## Processing Overview

+There are several paths by which the NCZarr filter API is invoked.

+1. The nc_def_var_filter function is invoked on a variable.
+2. The metadata for a variable is read when opening an existing variable that has associated Codecs.
+3. The dataset is closed.

+### Case 1: Invoking nc_def_var_filter

+In this case, the filter plugin is located and the set of initial parameters (from nc_def_var_filter) may optionally be modified before they are stored.
+The modified parameters are termed the "working" parameters.

+### Case 2: Reading metadata

+In this case, the codec is read from the metadata and must be converted to an initial set of HDF5 style parameters.
+It is possible that this set of initial parameters differs from the set that was provided by nc_def_var_filter.
+If this is important, then the filter implementation is responsible for marking this difference using, for example, different number of parameters or some differing value.

+### Case 3: Closing the dataset

 ## Client API